realbigplugins/client-dash/readme.txt

 == Changelog ==

 = 1.2 =

 * Enqueued `client-dash.js` with `updown` function
 * Added `cd-click` class to `client-dash.css` for `cursor: pointer`
 * Rearranged information on Site tab on Reports page to be more clear
 * Added a few pieces of data to Site tab on Reports page
-# Removed placeholder content from FAQ tab
+* Removed placeholder content from FAQ tab
+* Allow extensions to add tabs to specific pages
+* Increase extensibility of settings page
+* Added "Webmaster" tab to the settings page
+* Allow user to disable/enable webmaster page
+* Allow user to rename webmaster page/menu-item
+* Allow user to add custom html content to a custom tab on webmaster page

 = 1.1.2 =
 * Patch to fix potential fatal error when running on older versions of PHP